 Songs and Stories from Masters of Arabic Music

 Along the banks of a river, people wash clothes, sing songs, and tell stories.
 Spices, fabrics, and melodies are carried downstream, and villages are woven together by the current.
-The Shatt Al-Arab, the Nile, and the Jordan converge at Lake Michigan as Chicago Folklore Ensembles explores the music and stories of three master musicians from Iraq, Egypt, and Palestine.
+The Shatt Al-Arab, the Nile, and the Jordan converge at Lake Michigan as Chicago Folklore Ensembles explores the music and stories of master musicians from Iraq, Egypt, and Palestine.

 Where Rivers Meet is a two hour show of traditional music from the Middle East and moving personal stories of immigrant musicians.
 String ensemble and storyteller accompany master musicians from Iraq, Egypt, and Palestine who share melodies and memories passed down in song and story.

 We gathered the material for this show in lessons and interviews with each master musician.
 The narration is based on their own words, and we learned the music under their guidance.

-Where Rivers Meet features and brings together three of Chicago’s great musicians from the Middle East:
+Where Rivers Meet features and brings together four of Chicago’s great musicians from the Middle East:

 - Amro Hosny Helmy, oud player, singer, and composer from Cairo, Egypt

 - Edward Hanna, percussionist from Basra, Iraq